StephenB92/nommy/README.md

 Custom models are used throughout the project.

+The Django AllAuth feature is used for user authentication.
 To facilitate users creating their own recipes, a custom recipe model is required.
+The creator of the recipe is set as a foreign key to the AllAuth user model as a recipe should only have one creator.

 To facilitate users commenting on recipes, a custom comment model is required.

-To facilitate users creating their own profiles, a custom user profile model is required.
+Here, the recipe is the foreign key as a comment can only relate to one recipe.

 You can view the details of the database schema [here](documentation/database-schema/database-schema.png).

-## Deployment

 ## Technologies Used